Last October around this time I was in New England enjoying the fall foliage.

 Meanwhile, remove seeds from the dried dates.

+and slice the dates.
+Roughly chop nuts of your choice.
 I used walnuts, almond, and pine nuts.

 after 1 hour of soaking, this will happen… Natural dye from black rice.